-Who is impacted by mental health (wellness)?
+Who is impacted by mental health and wellness?

 About 1 out of every 4 people has a mental health condition.
 It affects millions of people around the world.
 It could be you, family member, friend, co-worker or neighbor.
 There are many people who live without knowing they have it.
 Today, there are several ways to manage mental health but it’s not always as easy as it looks

 When you know yourself or the person dealing with mental health problems, it’s easier to control the condition!
 Learn ways to know symptoms, issues or if something just feels wrong but you don’t know what it is.

 It could be mental health problem but it can show up in different ways.
 For instance, anxiety can sometimes show up as feeling nervous, worry, sweating or you can't concentrate.
 It’s hard to know it's anxiety because sometimes symptoms will change.
 Symptoms can change with each episode or over time.
 When learn or know your symptoms, write it down.
 When you know more about symptoms, then you can know how to deal with it.

 There is a lot of information about mental health but not all of it is good.
 When you’re looking for helpful information, make sure the person or organization providing it is a good source.
 Make sure you use sites like WebMD, Mayo Clinic or government sites.
 It’s important to make sure the information you’re getting is accurate and up-to-date.